maziac/DeZog/documentation/ReverseEngineeringUsage.md

 Notes:
 - The re-load of the list file takes place while the debug session is still active.
 I.e. you can simply continue with the debugging.
-- Instead of reloading manually it is alos possible to add ```"reloadOnSave": true```to "revEng".
+- Instead of reloading manually it is also possible to add ```"reloadOnSave": true```to "revEng".
 In this case the labels will be reloaded automatically on each save of "pacman.list".

 # Disassembly